 Your marketing should reflect that positioning.
 Leading with price cuts or Groupon deals trains patients to wait for the next sale.
 Leading with outcomes, expertise, and the science behind the treatment attracts patients who value quality and become long-term clients.

-Primary KPI: Track average treatment value and package conversion rate.
+Revenue check: Track average treatment value and package conversion rate.
 Premium positioning should increase your revenue per patient, not just patient volume.

 3. Dominate Local SEO for RF Microneedling and Skin Tightening Searches